TDMA Routing on a Hypercube

 The Problem

 Nodes must pass messages to each other, but the naive way of doing this – blasting out data and hoping everything works – has significant drawbacks.
+Consider the constraints:

 - 4,096 nodes, each with 12 single-wire, half-duplex links to neighbors